 Governance policies determine the approval rules under which an operation will be approved or rejected.

-The following table lists crucial operations in Cobo Portal, and it is recommended to configure two or more Admins for their approval.
+The following list includes crucial operations in Cobo Portal, and it is recommended to configure two or more Admins for their approval.

 For more details, see Introduction to governance policies.

 With MPC technology, private key shares are individually generated within separate secure environments, encrypted, and divided amongst multiple parties.
-A set of key shares is referred to as a holder group.
+A set of key share holders is referred to as a holder group.

 For more details, see Holder group overview.

 After you have successfully generated a key share, you can back it up to ensure its safety and recoverability.
 Securely store the recovery phrase and encrypted database password for key share backup.
-If lost, data cannot be recovered.
+If lost, you will need to recover the key shares using the Recovery Group, if one has been set up.

 For more details, see Mobile signer backup key share instructions and Server signer backup key share instructions.